Noise crosscorrelations can induce instabilities in coupled driven models: Scaling

 While the dynamic RG procedure is already well-documented in the literature~\cite{halpin}, we give below a brief outline of this method for the convenience of the readers.
-It is useful to first cast the model equations (\ref{eq1}) and (\ref{eq2}) into a dynamic generating functional by introducing dynamic conjugate fields $\tilde v(x,t)$ and $\tilde b(x,t)$; see Ref.~\cite{janssen}, see also Appendix~\ref{short-action} and Appendix~\ref{rg-appen} for some intermediate details.
+It is useful to first cast the model equations (\ref{eq1}) and (\ref{eq2}) into a dynamic generating functional by introducing dynamic conjugate fields $\tilde v(x,t)$ and $\tilde b(x,t)$; see Refs.~\cite{tauber-book,janssen}, see also Appendix~\ref{short-action} and Appendix~\ref{rg-appen} for some intermediate details.
 The dynamic generating functional is then averaged over the Gaussian distribution of the noises $f_v$ and $f_b$ with variances (\ref{var1}), (\ref{var2}) and (\ref{var3}).
 The momentum shell dynamic RG procedure consists of integrating over the short wavelength Fourier modes of $v(x,t),\,b(x,t),\,\tilde v(x,t)$ and $\tilde b(x,t)$ in the generating functional.
 This is then followed by rescaling of lengths and time.
 In particular, we follow the standard approach of initially restricting wavevectors to lie in a Brillouin zone: $|q| < \Lambda$, where $\Lambda$ is an ultra-violet cutoff of order the inverse of the lattice spacing $a$, although its precise value is unimportant so far as the scaling in the long wavelength limit is considered.
 The fields $v(x,t),\,b(x,t)$ and their dynamic conjugates $\tilde v (x,t),\,\tilde b(x,t)$ are then split into two parts, a high and low wave vector parts $v(x,t)=v^>(x,t) + v^<(x,t),\,b(x,t)=b^>(x,t) + b^<(x,t)$ and $\tilde v(x,t)=\tilde v^>(x,t) + \tilde v^<(x,t),\,\tilde b(x,t)=\tilde b^>(x,t) + \tilde b^<(x,t)$, where $(v,b)^>(x,t)$ and $(\tilde v,\tilde b)^>(x,t)$ are non-zero in the high wavevector range $\Lambda/b< k < \Lambda,\,b>1$, whereas $(v,b)^<(x,t)$ and $(\tilde v,\,\tilde b)^<(x,t)$ are non-zero in the low wavevector range $k< \Lambda/b$.
 Next, $v^>(x,t),\,b^>(x,t)$ and $\tilde v^> (x,t),\,\tilde b^>(x,t)$ are to be integrated out in the dynamic generating functional.
 Of course, this integration cannot be done exactly, but is done perturbatively in the anharmonic couplings in Appendix~\ref{short-action}.
-This perturbation theory is usually represented by Feynman diagrams, with the order of perturbation theory given by the number of loops in the diagrams that we calculate; see Appendix~\ref{resc}.
+This perturbation theory is usually represented by Feynman diagrams, with the order of perturbation theory given by the number of loops in the diagrams that we calculate; see Appendix~\ref{rg-appen}.
 Next to this perturbative step, we rescale length by $x=x' \exp(l)$, in order to restore the UV cutoff back to $\Lambda$.
 We further rescale time by $t = t'\exp(l\,z)$, whether or not $z$ is the actual dynamic exponent will be found as we go along.
 This is then followed by rescaling of $v^<(x,t),\,b^<(x,t)$ and $\tilde v^<(x,t),\,\tilde b^<(x,t)$, the long wave length parts of $v(x,t),\,b(x,t)$ and $\tilde v(x,t),\,\tilde b(x,t)$; see Appendix~\ref{resc}.
-We discuss (i) $\lambda_1\lambda_2>0$ (Case I), (ii) $\lambda_1\lambda_2<0$ (Case II), and (iii) $\lambda_1=0\,\lambda_2> 0$ (Case III) separately below.
-Before we discuss the RG results in details, we note that the dynamics of $v$, independent of $b$, follows the well-known 1D Burgers equation~\cite{fns}, for the scaling exponents $\chi_u$ and $z_u$ are known {\em exactly}, thanks to the Galilean invariance and FDT~\cite{fns,stanley}.
-This gives $\chi_v=-1/2,\,z_v=3/2$, which are exact.
-The corresponding scaling exponents of $b$, however, cannot be obtained exactly, necessitating perturbative approaches.
-The relevant one-loop Feynman diagrams for the model parameters and the noise strengths are given in Appendix~\ref{diag}.
-Independent of the sign of $\lambda_1,\lambda_2$, the critical dimension of the model is two.
-Since we are interested in 1D, less than the critical dimension, we use a fixed dimension RG scheme, same as that used in the RG calculations on the 1D KPZ equation~\cite{stanley}.
+We discuss (i) $\lambda_1\lambda_2>0$ (Case I), (ii) $\lambda_1\lambda_2<0$ (Case II), and (iii) $\lambda_1=0\,\lambda_2> 0$ (Case III) separately below. { These choices defining the three cases have definite physical interpretations in terms of the different classes of dynamics of passive scalars sliding on KPZ or EW surfaces~\cite{tapas}.}